-Should you have any questions or want additional information, please feel free to contact the Director of Fieldwork, Amanda Barudin-Carreiro, at abarudincarreiro@bridgew.edu or 508-531-2658.
+Should you have any questions or want additional information, please feel free to contact the Director of Fieldwork, Dr. Amanda Barudin-Carreiro, at abarudincarreiro@bridgew.edu or 508-531-2658.

-Bridgewater State University College of Graduate Studies

-With a tradition of excellence dating back to 1937, the College of Graduate Studies has established itself as the flagship in the state university system.
-Drawing on the talent and commitment of a highly credentialed faculty, the college offers a wide range of opportunities for graduate study designed to broaden perspectives, advance careers, increase earning potential and transform lives.
+Bridgewater State University College of Graduate Studies Mission for graduate study designed to broaden perspectives, advance careers, increase earning potential and transform lives.
 The College of Graduate Studies at Bridgewater State University offers an array of graduate degree, licensure and certificate programs to meet the needs of Southeastern Massachusetts and beyond.